 Author, storyteller...persistent writer

-I've been writing ever since I learned to make letters at the age of four, at a blackboard my parents set up in the kitchen (Yes, my long-term memory is prodigious; short-term, not so great) I had fifteen minutes of literary fame in the 1990s when Dutton/Penguin/Putnam published one of my books, then lots of hard anonymous slogging since.
+I've been writing ever since I learned to make letters at the age of four, at a blackboard my parents set up in the kitchen.
+I had fifteen minutes of literary fame in the 1990s when Dutton/Penguin/Putnam published one of my books, then lots of hard anonymous slogging since.
 But I've learned to dig in and keep writing, because as they say, if you sit at the table long enough, eventually the chips (a metaphor here for faithful readers) do come your way.